-This page is a collection of old signs and other nifty odds and ends found on the streets of New Jersey.
+This page is a collection of old signs and other nifty odds and ends found on (or saved from) the streets of New Jersey.

 Entering Jersey City, one was met by some very cool signage in past decades.
 The cateye sign and the cast iron and aluminum signs in this photo are all quite tasty looking morsels to this collector!